tuankhoin/server-system-learning/README.md

 ## <a name="ans"></a> Ansible: common occuring problems

+Ansible is useful for managing remmote servers, and perform actions on them, such as rebooting or deploying packages.
+It has 2 types of controlling:

+* Ad-hoc command: direct command to perform an action.
+* Playbook: perform a series of commands on chosen servers.
+Very useful for repeated tasks.

 Ansible has already have its own document guide.
 For basic learning, you can visit [Ansible User Guide](https://docs.ansible.com/ansible/latest/user_guide/index.html).

 Here, I will just note down on problems upon learning Ansible that I have approached and solved using external search outside the document.
 Treat this as a troubleshooting checklist for beginners to save you time.